liberland/Laws/Referendum Law/referendum-law.md

     b.
 International Treaties.

 #### Article 4: Forms of the Referendum
-##### Section 1: General Referendum
+##### Section 1: Meritocratic Referendum
 1. Conform with Art.
-73 of the Constitution, the General Referendum shall serve for the enactment, the amendment, and the repealing of the legislative instruments stipulated for the Referendum by this law.
+73 of the Constitution, the Meritocratic Referendum shall serve for the enactment, the amendment, and the repealing of the legislative instruments stipulated for the Referendum by this law.
 2. Taking the option given by the Constitution in Art.
-73 Section 2/2, voting in the General Referendum shall generally be conducted using voting instruments, which Citizens shall be able to purchase on the open market.
+73 Section 2/2, voting in the Meritocratic Referendum shall generally be conducted using voting instruments, which Citizens shall be able to purchase on the open market.

-##### Section 2: Negative Referendum
+##### Section 2: Democratic Veto
-1. The purpose of the Negative Referendum shall be to repeal legal instruments currently having legal effects in Liberland.
+1. The purpose of the Democratic Veto shall be to repeal legal instruments currently having legal effects in Liberland.
-2. There shall be two forms of Negative Referendum, namely:
+2. There shall be two forms of Democratic Veto, namely:

     a.
 The Public Veto conform with Art.
 76/1 of the Constitution shall have the power to remove the legal effect from any of the legal instruments currently             having legal effect in Liberland; and